-With wholesome ingredients and not a lot of added sugar, you can quickly bake up Healthy Breakfast Bars to serve for breakfasts or snacks throughout the week.
-And they are SO good!
+With nutritious ingredients and low added sugar, you can quickly bake Healthy Breakfast Bars to serve for breakfast or snack throughout the week.
+They are SO good!

 breakfast-bars-on-white-cutting-board